mrtonks/ai-encode-week-1/README.md

 Follow the instructions on the terminal and select a script to run.
 The following are the available options:

-1. 2vJSPK - Jesus Vera.
+1. 2vJSPK - Jesus Vera
-2. tJ5Mon - Sofia Orellano.
+2. tJ5Mon - Sofia Orellano

 After selecting the script to execute, please follow the instructions to continue using it.